 The Fund has not made, guaranteed or secured, directly or indirectly any loans to the directors or their personally related entities at any time during the period.

 (d) Investments

-The directors, including their related entities did not hold any interest in Merchant Opportunities Funds as at 30 June 2019 (2018: Nil).
+The directors of CIP Licensing Limited (the Responsible Entity for Merchant Opportunities Fund), including their related entities did not hold any interest in Merchant Opportunities Funds as at 30 June 2022 (2021: Nil).